newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The New York State Prison is a collection of facilities that oversee the confinement, rehabilitation, and supervision of individuals arrested or convicted of criminal behavior to ensure public safety.
 The Department of Corrections and Community Supervision is the central authority responsible for the management and operation of the prisons in New York.
 On the other hand, the local sheriff's office is the local authority in charge of county jails.
 These state and local authorities are also the official custodians of prison records.
 Requesters may contact the specific custodian to access prison records.
 Likewise, interested individuals may obtain prison records through third-party service providers such as CourtRecords.us.

-What is the Difference between Jail and Prison in New York?
+What Is The Difference Between Jail and Prison in New York?

-How Many Prisons are in New York?
+How Many Prisons Are In New York?

 • Federal prisons